 There has been a big improvement in graphics since Banana Blitz.
 Step & Roll has smoothed out the graphics and improved the game’s overall presentation.
 They have also removed the lag and any frame rate issues that Banana Blitz often suffered from.
 The presentation is still a bit cheesy, but many people will not mind this.
 The menu has plenty of character and is very easy to navigate.
 The overall graphics and presentation give off an arcade type feel, and this will be very popular with fans of the series.

-User Interface & Controls
+User Interface & Controls (2 out of 5)

 The user interface is quite good, but the controls in Super Monkey Ball: Step & Roll are very uneven at best.
 The use of the balance board simply complicates matters and is very difficult to maneuver.
 Even the classic controller or Wii remote can sometimes be difficult to use.
 There are many times when the monkey simply does not move where you intended it to; this can be very frustrating.